1994–95 Los Angeles Lakers season

 The 1994–95 Los Angeles Lakers season was the 47th season for the Los Angeles Lakers in the National Basketball Association, and their 35th season in Los Angeles, California.
 This was the first season since 1981–82 that All-Star forward James Worthy was not on the team, as he announced his retirement in November.

+Season summary

+Off-season

-After missing the playoffs the previous season, the Lakers received the tenth overall pick in the 1994 NBA draft, and selected shooting guard Eddie Jones out of Temple University.
+After missing the NBA playoffs the previous season, the Lakers received the tenth overall pick in the 1994 NBA draft, and selected shooting guard Eddie Jones out of Temple University.
 During the off-season, the team acquired Cedric Ceballos from the Phoenix Suns, and hired Del Harris as their new head coach.